 If Michigan has a “crown jewel,” this area might be it.

-And Enbridge has a pair of 62-year-old pipelines moving 540,000 barrels of light crude oil or liquid natural gas through this crown jewel every day.
+And Enbridge has a pair of 62-year-old pipelines moving 540,000 barrels of light crude oil or natural gas liquids through this crown jewel every day.

 It’s no surprise people are calling for the company to shut the pipeline down.